The early days: The very first shipment of Envirocoal leaves Adaro Indonesia’s mine site in South Kalimantan in 1991.

 Since those early days, the Tabalong mine has grown to be the southern hemisphere’s largest single-mine site, and production has grown from an initial 1 million tonnes in 1992, with some years recording extraordinary growth.
 In 2006, for example, Adaro Indonesia increased production by more than 28% from the previous year to 34.4 million tonnes.

-Through to today, Adaro Indonesia’s production has kept a steady upward trend and in 2018 stood at 54 million tonnes.
+Through to today, Adaro Indonesia’s production & sales have kept a steady upward trend, and in 2018 stood at 54 million tonnes each.